tylerpitcher/flask-blog/.github/pull_request_template.md

 # Description

-Summary of is changed or which issue is fixed.
+Summary of what is changed or which issue is fixed.

 # Type of change